serdeliverance/blog/_drafts/migrate-layered-app-to-hexagonal.md

 As you can see, we require some functionally from the `outside world`.
 In this case, we require a `port` for retrieving the users.

-We are going to define our `output port` and then implement it in the `adapter layer`
+We are going to define our `output port` and then implement it in the `adapter layer`.

 # Persistence Adapter